CALL NOW! 210-308-6448

 Initiating the Move Process

-The first step in moving a child custody case is filing a motion for a change of venue.
-A ‘venue’ refers to the court that files and resolves a case, impacting decisions like child support payments.
-A motion for change of venue is a formal request to move a case to a different court, considering the case’s circumstances and the parents’ ability to make child support payments and comply with orders.
+The first step in relocating a child custody case is filing a motion to change venue.
+The ‘venue’ refers to the court handling the case, which influences decisions like child support.
+This motion is a formal request to transfer the case to a different court, taking into account the circumstances of the case and the parents’ ability to meet child support obligations and comply with court orders.

 The process to initiate a motion for a change of venue requires the following steps: